QuoLuxDucit/starter-hugo-academic/content/home/projects.md

 headless: true
 weight: 65
 title: Projects
-subtitle: These are my notes on topics and ideas I find interesting.
-Every blog post contains a pdf file that delivers a more in-depth explanation of the matter.
-If you found any mistakes or would like to recommend some extra materials to add/suggest some topics to research, feel free to reach out to me by using the contact form below.
+subtitle: These are my notes on topics I find interesting.
+Every blog post contains additional files or supplementary materials that deliver a more in-depth explanation of the matter.
+If you found any mistakes or would like to recommend some extra content to add/suggest topics to research, feel free to reach out to me by using the contact form below.
 active: true
 content:
   page_type: project